-Sensory Systems and Physiological Functioning
+Sensory Systems Perception and Child Development

 Provides an understanding of the anatomy and physiology of sensory systems and other human body systems.

 This Course was last offered in Semester 2 - 2015.

 On successful completion of the course students will be able to: